Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What increases my risk for salmonella infection?

-- Weak immune system: Chemotherapy and other medicines, such as steroids, weaken your immune system.
+- A weakened immune system cannot easily fight the bacteria.
+Chemotherapy and other medicines, such as steroids, weaken your immune system.
 Your immune system may also be weak if you have sickle cell anemia, liver problems, cancer, or AIDS.

-- Antibiotics: Antibiotics are used to kill bacteria.
-Sometimes they upset the balance of good and bad bacteria in your intestine.
+- Long-term use of antibiotics may upset the balance of good and bad bacteria in your intestine.
 This can increase your risk for infection.

 What are the signs and symptoms of salmonella infection?

-Any of the following may appear 12 to 72 hours after the germs get into your body:
+Any of the following may appear 12 to 72 hours after the bacteria get into your body: